 For any concerns you may have, you should first go to your general dentist.

 Even if you are pretty sure you have gum disease, it is probably not worth booking in to see a periodontist straight away.

-Of course you can, but the cause might be something else and you may well incur cost and time seeing the wrong person.
-Periodontist are specialists and will likely charge more for their time than a regular dentist.
+Of course, you can, but the cause might be something else and you may well incur cost and time seeing the wrong person.
+Periodontists are specialists and will likely charge more for their time than a regular dentist.